Minuta18/MusicSearch/README.md

 # MusicSearch
-Application to search songs by music or lyrics
+Application to search for songs by music or lyrics